Options traders are always concerned with risk and reward, seeking the right balance to optimize their profits while minimizing risk.

 A trader must also have a great deal of risk tolerance to swing trade options because your account balance can fluctuate quickly.

-On the other hand, selling options offer some stability for swing traders.
+On the other hand, selling options offers more stability for swing traders.

 Swing traders who buy options are able to limit their risk and take advantage of a stock’s volatility without having to buy the stock.

-However, as stated previously, buying options has a very low probability of profit.
+However, as stated previously, buying options has a very low probability of profit (although it's important to buy put options to reduce portfolio volatility).

 Learn How to Sell Options